grimdoomer/TonyHawksProStrcpy/Playstation 2/README.md

 **Other Region** = Save game exploit for other regions

 ## Network Exploit
 The network exploit has been tested using PCSX2 for the host console and a phat Playstation 2 console as the client.
 Running the host setup from a real PS2 console has not been tested but should work.
+Pre-compiled patch files can be found in the Releases section.

 To prep the PCSX2 host:
 1. Extract the Tony Hawk's Pro Skater 4 ISO to a folder on your computer.
-2. Use [XDelta](https://www.romhacking.net/utilities/598/) to apply the "TonyHawkProSkater4-Lan-SLUS_205.04" patch file to the "SLUS_205.04" file extracted in step 1.
+2. Use [XDelta](https://www.romhacking.net/utilities/598/) to apply the "Playstation 2\Tony Hawk's Pro Skater 4\NTSC\TonyHawkProSkater4-Lan-SLUS_205.04.xdelta" patch file to the "SLUS_205.04" file extracted in step 1.
 3. Rebuild the ISO using the patched "SLUS_205.04" file and your PAYLOAD.ELF file which is any elf file you want to send to the client.
 There are some requirements for what elf files can be used, see the [Payload Elf](#payload-elf) section for more information.
 See [Executable patch](#executable-patch) section for an example ImgBurn command to rebuild the ISO.
 4. Run PCSX2 and configure the following options:
-   - Assign the "THPS4-Host-Lan-VMC.ps2" file to memory card slot 1
+   - Assign the "Playstation 2\Tony Hawk's Pro Skater 4\NTSC\THPS4-Host-Lan-VMC.ps2" file to memory card slot 1
    - Enable the network adapter/ethernet port, set the device type to "PCAP Bridged" and select your PC's network interface (either your ethernet port or wifi connection)
 5. Boot the rebuilt game ISO and select "Network Play" and configure the network adapter.